Calvin Bombo

-Calvin Bombo (born 18 January 1999) is a professional footballer who plays as a midfielder for the Central African Republic national team.
-Born in France, he represents the Central African Republic at international level.
+Calvin Bombo (born 18 January 1999) is a professional footballer who plays as a midfielder for Championnat National 3 club Linas-Montlhéry.
+Born in France, he represented the Central African Republic at international level.

 Club career

 In June 2020, Bombo signed his first professional contract with Troyes.
 He made his professional debut with the club in a 1–0 Coupe de France loss to Auxerre on 19 January 2021.
 On 6 January 2022, Bombo left Troyes following the termination of his contract.

+On 28 June 2023, Bombo signed for Championnat National 3 club Linas-Montlhéry.

 International career

 Born in France, Bombo is of Central African Republic descent.
 He was called up to represent the Central African Republic national team for a pair of friendlies in June 2021.